 - Assign page metadata using your keywords

-Let’s face it – 2018 has been a unique marketing year.
+Let’s face it – 2020 has been a unique marketing year.
 Whoever thought they would be marketing in a pandemic, right?

 With more Google core algorithm changes fundamentally changing the factors used to rank websites online, SEO marketing teams across the planet are battling to keep up with what’s best practice – and what’s not.